gelisam/commutative/README.md

         >>> lookupBy eq_int 10 env
         Just 'c'

 The `TT`, `TF` and `FF` above represent each possible unordered pair of booleans.
-Since the pair is unordered, the pairs `(True, False)` and `(False, True)` are both represented by `TF`.
+Since the pairs are unordered, the pairs `(True, False)` and `(False, True)` are both represented by `TF`.

 motivation
 ----------

-Without `Commutative`, the type of your higher-order function will be too loose.
+Without `Commutative`, the type of your higher-order function might be too loose.
 Your function will accept non-commutative arguments; that in itself isn't too bad, and your function might even produce a useful result...

         lookupBy' :: (a -> a -> Bool) -> a -> [(a, b)] -> Maybe b
         lookupBy' eq x [] = Nothing